Sustainability / GovernanceCorporate Governance

 Chairperson of Board of Directors | Director, Chairperson of Board of Directors |

-Number of Directors | 10 (including 2 female directors) |
+Number of Directors | 11 (including 2 female Directors) |

-Number of Outside Directors | 6 (all 6 are independent directors) |
+Number of Outside Directors | 6 (all 6 are independent Directors) |

 Number of Audit & Supervisory Board Members | 5 (including 1 female Audit & Supervisory Board Member) |